liushuo1014/TodoListReact/README.md

 react app to do list.

-Click on what should I do button will also make a decision for you.
+This app allows you to add/delete your todos.
+If you don't know what to do, then simply click one button will give you a random action to do.